APrettyCoolProgram/Cooke/.development/releasing-a-new-version.md

-# Deploying a new version of Cooke
+# Releasing a new version of Cooke

 ## Update AppConfig.CreateDefaultConfigFile()